Nuitka/Nuitka-website/pages/roadmap.rst

 -  Add ability to inhibit datafiles from the command line, so that things coming from a plugin can be suppressed.

+-  Add support for upx (public feature)

+The UPX cannot compress payloads, which is why we can't use it and expect it to solve the onefile compression issue.
+However, a post processing of binaries, even from CPython extension modules, seems to work and reduce the uncompressed sizes of binaries already.

 ######################
  Performance (public)
 ######################